kennethgallo/ITSC-4155-Project/README.md

 * Double click the "main.exe" file in the root folder of the repository<br>
 * Pull the repository into VS Code, PyCharm, or an environment of your choice, and then run the "main.py" file<br>

+Note: If the exe file does not work for you, you may need to install the latest version of Visual C++ Redistributable: https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170

 Enjoy the game!

 # Contributors